-All money should be provided it in a labeled envelope with the camper's name and the total amount.
+Campers will have an option to make purchases from our Tuck Shop while at camp.
+Money received by Cash should be provided in a labeled envelope with the camper's name and the total amount.
 It will be stored in a secure location until times in which a camper(s) may require it, and at that time it will be made available to them.
-The Tuck purchases are CASH ONLY.
+We also accept E-Transfers that will need to be sent no later then 24 hours PRIOR to camp start date/time.
+All transfers can be sent to info@camptamarack.ca in the comment's please be sure to provide details including: Camper's Name, Camp they are registered in, and confirmation of amount being allocated for TUCK.